 We have some dear friends, whose eldest daughter is a huge fan of ladybugs.
 Every time I see ladybugs I think of her.
-Well, Sweet Pea and I had a blast creating this ladybug crafts for kids.
+Well, my daughter and I had a blast creating this ladybug craft for kids.
 It is really simple and such a great keepsake.
 Read on to find out how we created this ladybug.

 - Red Tempura Paint

 - 2 sheets of white cardstock

 - Heart stamp and black paint or black stamping ink

 - 1″ circle punch

 1, Paint your child’s foot with the red paint.
 Use more paint than you think you need.

 - Press the painted foot onto the white cardstock.
 You might want to practice on a scrap piece of paper first.
 I found that having Sweet Pea hold onto my shoulder and actually stand onto the white cardstock worked best.